dropbox/dropbox-sdk-java/examples/DropboxAndroid/README.md

     return props
 }
 ```
-3. Edit your `AndroidManifest` to use the manifest placeholder defined in step 2.
+3. Edit your `AndroidManifest.xml` to use the manifest placeholder defined in step 2.
 ```
     <activity
         android:name="com.dropbox.core.android.AuthActivity"